amolabs/docs/rpc.md

 - `/request`: list of data parcel requests
 - `/usage`: list of granted data parcel usages

-`data` specifies the key to find a match in the data store. `data` must be a `base64` conversion of a proper JSON object.
+`data` specifies the key to find a match in the data store. `data` must be a `hex` conversion of a proper JSON object.

 In full RPC request body:
 ```json